Vague Preference Policy Learning for Conversational Recommendation: Experiments

 \subsubsection{Baselines}

 We use the following baselines.
 For fairness, all baselines are compared in the VPMCR scenario. \begin{itemize}[leftmargin=1mm] \item \textbf{Max Entropy}.
-It selects the attribute with the maximum information entropy and inversely relates the probability of making a recommendation to the length of candidate items. \item \textbf{CRM}~\cite{Sun:2018:CRS:3209978.3210002}.
-It employs a belief tracker to record user preferences as conversation state representation vectors and applies them to a reinforcement learning decision module and factorization machine (FM) recommendation modules. \item \textbf{EAR}~\cite{lei20estimation}.
-This method adopts the three-stage solution framework to enhance the interaction between the conversation component and the recommendation component. \item \textbf{SCPR}~\cite{lei2020interactive}.
+It selects the attribute with the maximum information entropy and inversely relates the probability of making a recommendation to the length of candidate items.
+While efficient, it lacks depth in capturing user-specific preferences, as it relies mainly on entropy metrics rather than on actual user feedback, which may reduce recommendation quality, particularly when the candidate pool is smaller. \item \textbf{CRM}~\cite{Sun:2018:CRS:3209978.3210002}.
+It employs a belief tracker to record user preferences as conversation state representation vectors, that are then applied to reinforcement learning decision module and factorization machine (FM) recommendation modules, respectively.
+However, CRM’s reliance on state vectors can lead to shallow preference modeling, limiting its capacity to capture deeper nuances in user feedback and adapt effectively to dynamic user preferences. \item \textbf{EAR}~\cite{lei20estimation}.
+This method adopts the three-stage solution framework to enhance the interaction between the conversation component and the recommendation component.
+EAR using synthetic user behavior (modeled via Max Entropy) for factorization machine (FM) offline training.
+This reliance on entropy-modeled user behavior may lead to oversimplified FM modeling, which limits the framework's ability to capture the full complexity of user feedback, especially by only treating clicked attributes as positive signals, overlooking the significance of unclicked attributes. \item \textbf{SCPR}~\cite{lei2020interactive}.
 SCPR leverages graph-based path reasoning to prune useless candidate attributes.
-It separates attribute selection from reinforcement learning, which is only used for determining when to ask and recommend. \item \textbf{UNICORN}~\cite{deng2021unified}.
-A state-of-the-art method for the MCR scenario that proposes a unified policy learning framework using dynamic graphs to model conversation states and employs a preference-based scoring to reduce reinforcement learning action space. \item \textbf{MCMIPL}~\cite{zhang2022multiple}.
+It separates attribute selection from reinforcement learning, which is only used for determining when to ask and recommend.
+Despite optimizing decision efficiency, SCPR shares EAR’s offline FM recommendation model, facing similar drawbacks in preference modeling due to its limited consideration of ambiguous feedback signals. \item \textbf{UNICORN}~\cite{deng2021unified}.
+A state-of-the-art method for the MCR scenario that proposes a unified policy learning framework using dynamic graphs to model conversation states and employs a preference-based scoring to reduce reinforcement learning action space.
+However, it interprets user feedback in a binary manner, overlooking the subtleties in user preferences that fall between clear acceptances and rejections.
+UNICORN treats historical user clicks as positive signals and non-clicks as negative signals, failing to account for the time-sensitive shifts in user feedback and ignoring the influence of recent feedback in shaping ongoing preferences. \item \textbf{MCMIPL}~\cite{zhang2022multiple}.
 It considers the user's multi-interest space and extends the MCR scenario to a more realistic MIMCR scenario.
-This method also follows the graph-based unified reinforcement learning framework and employs the multi-interest encoder to learn the conversation state. \end{itemize}
+This method also follows the graph-based unified reinforcement learning framework and employs the multi-interest encoder to learn the conversation state.
+However, like UNICORN, MCMIPL relies on preference-based scoring for decision space reduction, also interpreting non-clicked attributes as negative signals.
+This limitation hinders MCMIPL’s ability to adapt to the dynamic and sometimes ambiguous nature of user preferences, which our approach explicitly addresses. \end{itemize}